mannie/AzureStreamerWorkshop/CLI/ACI.md

 ## Configuring the VM

-1. SSH into your new VM via CLI using the login info provided at creation time:
+1. Start a new session and SSH into your new VM via CLI using the login info provided at creation time.
+This will allow us to have two active sessions: one one the local machine, and one on the Azure VM.
     ```sh
     # __LocalHost__
     vmIP=$(az vm list-ip-addresses --resource-group $group --query "[?virtualMachine.name=='$vm'].virtualMachine.network.publicIpAddresses[0].ipAddress" --output tsv)